Environment

 Environmental Goals and Progress

-In December 2023, we moved up the target year of our net zero*¹ target for 2050 by a decade, to 2040.
+In December 2023, we moved up the target year of our net zero*¹ target for 2050 by a decade, to fiscal year 2041.
 We recognize dealing with climate change as a pressing global issue.
 We will implement various new measures, based on newly set targets.
 Through this, we will strive to protect the environment and actively lead efforts to achieve net zero emissions as a company of global excellence.

 SBT: Science Based Targets.
 SBTs are targets that are set by companies for 5 to 15 years in the future and that match the standards required by the Paris Agreement.